TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/images/logo-home-button.webp" alt="Logo with hovereffect" width="200">
 </div>

-#### **Iconography**
+### Iconography
-Icons play a vital role in enhancing navigation, accessibility, and user engagement across the Clancy Nook website.
-The use of _Font Awesome_ ensures a consistent and visually appealing icon set that aligns with the site's historical theme while maintaining modern usability.
+Icons played a vital role in enhancing navigation, accessibility, and user engagement across the Clancy Nook website.
+The use of _Font Awesome_ ensured a consistent and visually appealing icon set that aligned with the site's historical theme while maintaining modern usability.

-To maintain usability and consistency, best practice includes :
+To maintain usability and consistency, best practice includes:

 - **Simplicity & Recognition**
 - **Consistent Styling**